-CrowdTwist is a company that powers rewards programs for clients like Pepsi, AMC, and Marvel.
+CrowdTwist is a loyalty and analytics platform that powers rewards programs for clients like Pepsi, AMC, and Marvel.
 The Control Center is the platform that clients use to set up and manage all aspects of their program.
 It contains dozens of tools that allow clients to do things like manage inventory, view member information, and schedule point-earning activities.

-Since joining CrowdTwist in September 2013 as the sole product designer, I have been responsible for the UX and UI for all features within Control Center, as well as the look and feel of the tool itself.
+As the sole product designer at CrowdTwist, I was responsible for the UX and UI for all features within Control Center, as well as the look and feel of the tool itself.

 - Industry and user research

 - Prototyping and testing

 - Visual design

 The process of developing a feature for Control Center takes coordination between multiple stakeholders.
 In my role as the product designer, I work closely with Product Managers, Client Service Managers, and Developers to create the best possible product.
 The design process involves user research, sketches, wireframes, prototypes, mockups, and feedback.